 For a no obligation £60 fixed fee appointment please call our offices on 01302 349480.
 Andrew Isaacs Law do not want anybody to be suffering at the hands of an abuser, most definitely not during the lockdown that the UK is undergoing.
 We want to offer tailored advice to these individuals to help them exit these relationships/marriages leaving them in the best possible financial situation to pave a brighter and safer future.

-Contact us to arrange a consultation in confidence.
+Contact us to arrange a consultation in confidence if you feel coercive control is something you are suffering from.